 Sec.
-45. Taxes And Assessments To Constitute A Lien; Foreclosure.
+45. Taxes and assessments to constitute a lien; foreclosure.

 All taxes and assessments levied, together with any percentages imposed for delinquency and cost of collection, shall constitute liens on the property assessed; every tax upon the personal property shall be a lien upon the real property of the owner thereof.
 The liens provided for in this section shall attach as of the first Monday in March each year and may be enforced by actions to foreclose such liens in any court of competent jurisdiction, or by a sale of the property affected and the execution and delivery of all necessary certificates and deeds therefor, under such regulations as may be prescribed by ordinance; provided that when real estate is offered for sale for city taxes due thereon the same shall be sold to the city in like case and manner, and with like effect and right of redemption as it may be struck off and sold to the state when offered for sale for county taxes; and the council shall have power to provide by ordinance for the procedure to be followed in such sales to the city and redemption thereafter.
+This section is cumulative to any rights and remedies the City may have under the general laws relating to the enforcement and collection of taxes and assessments.

 Sec.
-46. Disposition Of City Money.
+46. Disposition of city money.